The Business of Helping Businesses

 Trade staffing agency

-The economy still may be sluggish, but ask any contractor you know and you'll find out it's hard to find skilled trade laborers.
+There are all types of staffing agencies out there, but ask any contractor you know and you'll find out it's hard to find skilled trade laborers.
 While traditional headhunters generally focus on white-collar jobs, an employment agency that focused on building a database of qualified trade candidates would likely have lots of business.

 Human resources outsourcing